Treatment for Breast Cancer in Men

 Men with breast cancer may feel isolated.
 Support groups for breast cancer may only have female members, so joining a support group for men with any type of cancer may be more helpful.

-Other organizations offer online support groups and other support resources for men with breast cancer.
+Some organizations offer online support groups and other support resources for men with breast cancer.
 For example, the American Cancer Society’s Cancer Survivors Network has an online support for men with breast cancer.

 Read our perspective on breast cancer in men.*